trinerye/language_analytics_2024/assignment_5/readme.md

 ## About

-This project evaluates how much CO2 (measured as kilograms of CO₂-equivalent) the four assignments in this exam portfolio emit, tracking each task with ``code carbon``.
+This project tracks the four assignments in this exam portfolio with ``Code Carbon``, evaluating how much CO2 (measured as kilograms of CO₂-equivalent) each assignment emits.
 The objective is to examine the environmental impact of each assignment and the portfolio as a whole.

 The ``src`` directory contains one script:

-- **codecarbon.py:** Processes the csv files produce by code carbon and merges them into on large data frame.
-It then filters the data frame by project name and creates a new one for each of the four assignments, and from these creates a plot displaying CO2 emissions for each task in the assignment, as well as across all assignments.
+- **codecarbon.py:** Loads the emissions files and merges them into one large data frame.
+It then filters the data frame by project name and creates a new one for each of the four assignments.
+Based on these, it makes several plots displaying CO2 emissions for each task in the assignments and across all assignments.

 ### Data

-Each of the four portfolio assignments produce the csv files used for this project and places them in the emissions folder.
-For each assignment code carbon initializes an [EmissionsTracker][] object, which tracks each function placed in the main function, and returns the emissions files. *See the approach used in this portfolio down below.*
+Each of the four portfolio assignments produces the csv files used for this project and places them in the emissions folder.
+For each assignment Code Carbon initializes an [EmissionsTracker](https://mlco2.github.io/codecarbon/usage.html) object, which tracks each function in the main function and returns the emissions files. *See the approach used in this portfolio down below.*

 ```sh
 from codecarbon import EmissionsTracker